NghiemC/Fumo-Gatcha-Simulator-/README.md

 Enter $1 to $10 to add to your balance (or 0 to stop): 10 Total pulls during this session: 10 Your money has turned into the amount of pulls you can pull for.
 You have 10 pulls left.
 Would you like to pull from the gacha pool?
 Yes You pulled: Fumbo (Rarity: Normal!)
 You pulled: Mass produced Bootleg Fumo (Rarity: Real!)
 You pulled: Mass produced Bootleg Fumo (Rarity: Real!)
 You pulled: Fumbo (Rarity: Normal!)
 You pulled: A Real Genuine Fumo (Rarity: Super Special Rare!)
 You pulled: Mass produced Bootleg Fumo (Rarity: Real!)
 You pulled: Fumbo (Rarity: Normal!)
 You pulled: Decent Custom Fumo (Rarity: Super Rare!)
 You pulled: Fumbo (Rarity: Normal!)
 You pulled: Fumbo (Rarity: Normal!)
 Congratulations!
 You are guaranteed to get a SR in the next pull.

+## Additional Note

+The program currently is not functional with the SQLManager class.
+Please run without that class till full implmentation.

+## Bugs
+It is known and still is a issue with the constantly of the pulls shown to the user.
+Possibly the amount of money put in doesn't give a 1 for 1 in terms of pulls.
+Current bug testing is underway for this project for this issue.

 ## Disclaimer

 This is a simple gacha simulation for fun.
 It does not involve real money or prizes.